Watrmeln/S-CMD/README.md

 ### .net 4.0 IS REQUIRED TO INSTALL!

 ## Installation
+1. Download S-CMD.zip from the repo files
-1. Extract the folder into wherever you want
+2. Extract the folder into wherever you want
-2. Run the installer as an admin
+3. Run the installer as an admin
-3. Follow the instructions to install S-CMD
+4. Follow the instructions to install S-CMD
-4. Reboot!
+5. Reboot!

 ## Credits
 Watrmeln - Designer and Text Editor